gajendrakumar/assignment/README.md

 2. Overview of task:

-   The task achievement involves 2 steps and jenkins jobs screen shots attached for the same step 1
+      The task achievement involves 2 steps and jenkins jobs screen shots attached for the same

      Jenkins job1 : This job build the docker file and tag the image with ecr formate uploadable and upload image to the ecr

      Jenkins Job2 : This job init and apply the (IAC) terrform code to deploy basic infra and spin up container in the ECS cluster